 About the CWAs

-For more than 25 years, the Penguin Random House Creative Writing Awards has recognized the diverse talent of graduating high school seniors.
+For nearly 30 years, the Penguin Random House Creative Writing Awards have recognized the diverse talent of graduating high school seniors.
 In 2019, Penguin Random House entered into an innovative partnership with We Need Diverse Books to expand the program nationally.

-Through this program, we award college scholarships of up to $10,000 each to five U.S. high school seniors nationwide.
-Five students receive $10,000 each in these categories: fiction drama, personal essay, poetry, and Maya Angelou Award for Spoken Word.
+Through this program, PRH awards college scholarships of up to $10,000 each to five U.S. high school seniors nationwide.
+Five students receive $10,000 each in these categories: fiction / drama, the Michelle Obama Award for Memoir, the Amanda Gorman Award for Poetry, and the Maya Angelou Award for Spoken Word.
 There is also a New York City entrant award, in recognition of the Creative Writing Awards previously being focused on the greater New York region.
 In addition to scholarship awardees, fifty honorable mentions receive “creativity kits,” which include a selection of Penguin Random House titles and writing resources.

 The contest is open to all high school seniors attending a public high school in the United States and its territories, who are planning to attend college in the fall.
 Every submission is given individual consideration through a multi-level selection process.
 Judges from We Need Diverse Books include school librarians, authors, teachers, and poets.
 Penguin Random House selects its own in-house judges each year.